milagre/code_kumite/README.md

 roles.
 On the second round, do the exercise with the group so they can follow along.
 Even if groups do not get stuck, I recommend doing this during the second run-through anyways, so they can see the proper way.

+### On your own

+This project is focused on the Kumite form of the Kata.
+As a Kata, simply take the roll of the Moderator, Tester, and Implementer.
+As an unsupervised Kumite, the Tester should fill the roll of the Moderator.

 Process
 -------